-The Nature Coast Biological Station plans and approval are underway.
-Hopes are to start construction by summer of 2016.
-The little pink motel is being replaced by a three-story building that includes an aquarium, wet lab, office space, conference room.
+The Nature Coast Biological Station plans and approval have been underway.
+Construction began summer of 2016.
+The little pink motel was replaced by a three-story building that includes an aquarium, wet lab, office space, conference room.
 NCBS is searching for funding for a classroom on the third floor.
 The single story building on the west side of the property will be renovated with dorm space, dry lab and community room.

-A dock is being constructed for easy access to the gulf for scientists doing research in the area and to Seahorse Key.
+A dock was constructed for easy access to the gulf for scientists doing research in the area and to Seahorse Key.